ghy-yhg/CEMTNet/README.md

 ```
 ## Issue
-If there is an issue, please send an email to this address，huoyujie@graduate.utm.my
+If there is an issue, please send an email to this address，yjh.academic@gmail.com

 ##  Citation
 If this repository is helpful for your research, we'd really appreciate it if you could cite the following paper: